ethWaterloo23-fundAiTrainingDao/fundAiTrainingDao/README.md

 ![image](https://github.com/ethWaterloo23-fundAiTrainingDao/fundAiTrainingDao/assets/1944021/5065b48d-4375-4a22-8ed0-77c96342eafc)

+The main idea is to split a typical DAO's vault functionality into different
+contracts: *crowdfunder* responsible for crowdfunding the money needed for an action, and *reviewer* that reviews the proposals to create crowdfunds and manages voting to lunch the crowdfunds.

 Delv's council provides `FrozenLockingVolt.sol` that locks the cpaital and reverts withdraws.
-We inheret from 'FrozenLockingVolt.sol' into two contracts:
-`CappedFrozenLockingVault.sol` responsible for raising funds for different steps and tasks related to training large AI models and `FrozenLockingVaultFactory.sol` responsible for governance of starting `CappedFrozenLockingVault.sol` vaults.
+We inheret from 'FrozenLockingVolt.sol' into the two mentionned contracts: crowdfund `CappedFrozenLockingVault.sol` responsible for raising funds for different steps and tasks related to training large AI models and `FrozenLockingVaultFactory.sol` responsible for governance of starting `CappedFrozenLockingVault.sol` vaults.